 Management is multidisciplinary.
 In cases with postnatal respiratory distress, tracheostomy, non-invasive ventilation (NIV) or mandibular distraction should be discussed.
 Maxillofacial and plastic surgery can correct the soft tissue hypoplasia (facial recontouring with lipostructure), bone hypoplasia (surgical bone distraction, bone grafts), eyelid coloboma and cleft palate (surgical repair).
 The treatment of the limited opening of the mouth is very difficult.
-Specialist ENT surgery is required for the abnormalities of the middle ear (functional surgery) and the external ear (reconstruction of the auricles).
+Specialist otorhinolaryngology surgery is required for the abnormalities of the middle ear (functional surgery) and the external ear (reconstruction of the auricles).
 Management of hearing impairment should be early (hearing aids and functional surgery) to aid normal development.

 The prognosis for milder forms of the disease is favorable with adequate treatment.

 A summary on this disease is available in Español (2020) Français (2020) Nederlands (2020) Deutsch (2014) Italiano (2014) Português (2011) Japanese (2022, pdf) Greek (2014, pdf) Russian (2014, pdf) Polski (2011, pdf) Suomi (2011, pdf) Polski (2011)

 - Anesthesia guidelines